Training Guidelines for the Marmotte Alps

 The need for sleep, good quality nutrition and minimum stress are even more acute during the taper.
 The advice is the same as for the Pre-Competition Phase.
 The better you can plan to sleep well, eat well and avoid stress, the better off you will be…

-Download the training plan.
+Download the training plan and details of the Training Zones.
 Remember, it is up to you to adapt it depending on your personal situation.

 SUPPORT FROM ALPINE COLS